VRConservation/geosp/chapters/07_sql.md

 ## Large datasets

-How to make the outputs show in jupyter?
-Use the NYC dataset?

 ## Resources

 - **[GEOG-414](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html)**.
 The DuckDB portion of the Geography 414 course from Quisheng Wu, UT Knoxville is a definitive and recommended way to get started with DuckDB.